shwestrick/15740-s17-project/README.md

   The directory may have to respond to this message with either an accept or reject.
   2. (**Ac<sub>i</sub>**) **Acquire**: processor _i_ wants to read from this line, and is not currently a sharer of it.
-The directory has to respond to this message with both the contents of the line, and either an accept or reject.
+The directory has to respond to this message with an accept or reject as well as the contents of the line.
   3. (**Cl<sub>i</sub>**) **Clean**: processor _i_ is downgrading its status
   from **D** to **C**.
   3. (**Sh<sub>i</sub>**) **Share**: processor _i_ wants to make its (dirty) copy of this line visible to other processors by downgrading its status from **W** to **O**.
-This message also contains the contents of the line.
+The processor also has to send the contents of the line.
   4. (**Fl<sub>i</sub>**) **Flush**: processor _i_ wants to push this line out of its cache.
-This message also contains the contents of the line.
+The processor also has to send the contents of the line.

 ### 3.3 Protocol